micharbet/CLE/doc/FAQ.md

 ## Why tmux session is started with plain old boring prompt?
 Same reason as in 'screen'.
 Except that there is not live tmux wrapper yet.
 It's planned enhancement.

+## Why I do not see rich history record of the command that runs in another window?
+Rich history is updated after command finishes beacuse it waits for return code and to calculate elapsed time.

+## `lsu` on debian based systems starts shell without controlling terminal.
+Why?
+This is a feature of the `su` command there - it detaches terminal from process Check `man su` on debian.
+And use `lsudo` instead.